 With the start of the new year, many of us are resolving to be more fit with exercise and healthy living.
-It’s easy to end up spending a lot of money on your exercise routine, but you don’t have to!
-There are lots of ways you can get fit without hurting your wallet using these budget fitness tips.
+It's easy to end up spending a lot of money on your exercise routine, but you don't have to!
+There are lots of ways you can get fit without hurting your wallet using these budget fitness tips to get fit on a budget.
 Here are a few ideas.

 Check Your Insurance Plan: Many insurance plans now offer a discount or credit toward the cost of gym membership.
 Take advantage of this benefit and you may get a greatly reduced, or in some cases free, membership.

 Try a Gym for Free Before Committing: Most gyms have a free trial period ranging from one week to 30 days.
 During this time you can use the facilities and determine if the gym fits into your lifestyle and if you will take advantage of it enough to make it worth the monthly fee.

 Buy Used: If you want to work out at home and are looking for exercise equipment like treadmills, ellipticals, free weights, etc. for your home, buy used.
 Craigslist and second hand sports shops will have much lower prices than buying new.
 The items are also often in excellent, almost unused, condition.